 Agricultural workforce reports

-LMPA has produced agricultural workforce reports since 1999.
+LMEA has produced agricultural workforce reports since 1999.
 These reports provide information on agricultural employment, wage rates and H-2A prevailing wages and employment practices.
-The 2015 Agriculture Workforce Report is now available.
+The 2017 Agriculture Workforce Report is now available.

 Agricultural peak employment wage and practice survey

-Beginning in 2015, LMPA began conducting the survey annually and surveying for all occupations and activities for which employers have requested temporary workers through the agricultural recruitment system.
-For 2016, LMPA conducted both employer and worker surveys to gain a greater understanding of agricultural wages and practices in Washington state.
-Data collection of the 2016 surveys ended December 16, 2016.
+Beginning in 2015, LMEA began conducting the survey annually and surveying for all occupations and activities for which employers have requested temporary workers through the agricultural recruitment system.
+For 2016, LMEA conducted both employer and worker surveys to gain a greater understanding of agricultural wages and practices in Washington state.

 The U.S. Department of Labor (DOL) uses the survey results to establish wage rates and employment standards required in agricultural employment contracts, including H-2A guest worker contracts.
 DOL posts prevailing wage rates for Washington state in their Agricultural Online Wage Library.